HR Compliance: Everything You Need to Know

 - The development of a whistleblower compliance program that's designed to encourage reporting and responses from internal sources that address whistleblower complaints.
 Again, general counsel should be included, and this should also include a triage program.

 If you need help with HR compliance issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.